Indigo Children: Fact or Fiction?

 These traditions have it that there are seven major root races in God's Plan to perfect human form on Earth, and that each advancement occurs during major cyclic changes in the earthplane.
 The Fifth Root Race, the one over-spreading the globe now, is associated with the vibratory frequency of blue (in these teachings, indigo children is associated with the Sixth Root Race).

-began (a major cycle in fulfillment) True Indigo Children or Sixth Root Race types piggy-backed the Blues in the 1800s and have been entering the earthplane ever since – in enough numbers to spice the mix – but not in the massive numbers of births that some people claim (give them sense, all seven root races, perhaps others besides, have intermingled the cyclic time periods of great change on Earth.
+Genuine Indigo Children or Sixth Root Race types joined the Blues in the 1800s and have been coming into the earth realm ever since – in sufficient quantities to enhance the diversity – but not in the large birth rates that some suggest (consider that all seven root races, and possibly more, have blended during the cyclical eras of significant transformation on Earth).

 Indigo Children: Fact or Fiction?VIDEO